DataCTE/ComfyUI_Golden-Noise/readme.md

 - **Batch Size**: Number of samples to generate

 ### Example Workflow
+1. Load your SDXL checkpoint
-1. Add the "Golden Noise Generator" node to your workflow
+2. Add the "Golden Noise Generator" node
-2. Connect it to your model's latent input
+3. Connect the noise output to your KSampler's latent input
-3. Configure the settings as needed
-4. Run your workflow with enhanced noise generation
+4. Configure settings (recommended to start with all options enabled)
+5. Generate!

+### Recommended Settings for SDXL
+- Resolution: 1024x1024 (standard SDXL resolution)
+- Use both transformer and SVD processing
+- Enable residual connections for stable results
+- Adjust seed for different noise patterns

 ## Pre-trained Weights

-Download the pre-trained weights from [this Google Drive link](https://drive.google.com/drive/folders/1Z0wg4HADhpgrztyT3eWijPbJJN5Y2jQt?usp=drive_link) and place them in the appropriate model directory.
+The node uses pre-trained Swin Transformer weights which are automatically downloaded on first use.

 ## Citation